RunestoneInteractive/httlads/_sources/WorldFacts/cs1_exploratory_data_analysis.rst

 first part.

 To do this, we will create a new **DataFrame** where we focus on the countries with populations less than 150 million and areas less than 4 million.
-Pandas makes this really easy with its querying power.
+Pandas make this really easy with its querying power.

 The statement below produces a Series of **boolean values**.
 These boolean values